CannonContraption/blag/content/posts/blogtech.md

 post again when I&rsquo;ve implemented the change to make smoother windows, and at that point I&rsquo;ll be removing posts.js for good- and good riddence!</p>

+Update (2022-08-23): I never did fix this bug, but I removed the references to post.js (but not the file, for some reason) long before I moved to Pelican.
+Of course, the old classic site is gone now, see [the other posts on this transition]({tag}blog).